SatishRVenkat/git_lesson/README.md

 This is the third change of the file

 Git is aversion control sys that prevents us from "final doc" problem

-This is a commit i am not aware of, or one that I have forgotten about.